 The NCWIT Scorecard is a place you can find data on trends in the participation in computing in the U.S. over time by race and gender.
 NCWIT supplies these data visualizations for the computing community…NCWIT Scorecard: The Status of Women’s Participation in Computing

-Institutional reform initiatives are much more likely to succeed when change leaders address readiness and ensure that subsystems work in harmony to reinforce the envisioned change.
-Learn the prerequisites for sustainable organizational change and discover…Gearing Up for Change in Higher Education
+Is your department ready for lasting change?
+Organizational change initiatives are much more likely to succeed when change leaders address readiness and ensure that subsystems work in harmony to reinforce the envisioned change.
+Learn how…Gearing Up for Change in Higher Education

 In 2007 and 2012, the National Center for Women & Information Technology, in partnership with 1790 Analytics, published prior reports on gendered patterns in IT patenting, analyzing records from the U.S. Patent and Trademark Office….Who Invents IT?
 Women’s Participation in Information Technology Patenting (2022 Update)